Kawasaki, Kanagawa: Location

 Kawasaki is located on the right bank of the Tama River, which flows into the Tokyo Bay here.
 The city lies like a narrow band between Tokyo in the northeast and Yokohama in the southwest.
-The city connects the two major cities and is part of the Greater Tokyo Area, the largest and most densely populated urban areas in the world.
+The city connects the two major cities and is part of the Greater Tokyo Area, the largest and most densely populated urban area in the world.

 The eastern area along the coast of Tokyo Bay is a densely populated industrial zone, part of the Keihin Industrial Zone.
 In contrast, the western districts in the Tama Hills consist largely of residential areas for commuters in the Tokyo / Yokohama region.